Texas Research-to-Policy Collaboration Project

-A baseline survey will be conducted to access legislators’ use of research evidence as it relates to public health issue areas.
+A confidential baseline interview will be conducted to assess legislators’ use of research evidence as it relates to public health issue areas.

-- A semi-structured policy identification needs assessments will be conducted with a broader group of legislators beginning in Fall 2019 and continuing throughout 2020
+- A semi-structured policy identification needs assessment interview will be conducted with a broader group of legislators beginning in Fall 2019 and continuing throughout 2020

 - Legislators were prioritized for their involvement based on their interest in public health issues, which was determined by their (co)sponsorship on relevant bills and public statements

 Capacity building trainings (web-based and in-person) in the RPC framework will be provided for network members.

-Legislators who are highly active on public health issues, particularly those in leadership roles on relevant Committees and Caucuses, will be identified, and initial relationship development with the Texas RPC will begin with meetings that use a semi-structured needs assessment to identify policy priorities for 2021.
+Legislators who are highly engaged and interested on public health issues, particularly those in leadership roles on relevant Committees and Caucuses, will be identified, and initial relationship development with the Texas RPC will begin with meetings with TX RPC researchers to discuss policy priorities for 2021.

 Deanna M. Hoelscher, PhD, RDN, LN, CNS, FISBNPA, Principal Investigator